 - Allows you to update all the website core files, themes, and plugins from the single dashboard easily.

-The WordPress plugins which need updating will appear on the dashboard of ManageWP.
+The WordPress plugins that need updating will appear on the dashboard of ManageWP.
 You can activate, deactivate, add, or delete any plugins.
 You can add plugins through a menu that includes the WordPress.org repository, cloud storage, ZIP files, etc.

 Ease of use